Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 A few things about setting up a Guest network:

-• Ensure its password differs from that of the primary Wi-Fi network and the admin password.
+• Make its password different from the primary Wi-Fi network and the admin password.

 • Keep the default setting that makes the guest network isolated.
-This setting generally tends to be “Access Intranet” (needs to be disabled) or “AP isolation” (needs to be enabled).
+This setting generally tends to be "Access Intranet" (set to disabled) or "AP isolation" (enabled).

 • You don’t need to name your guest network with the word “guest” in it.
 Nobody needs to know it’s a guest network.